 Registered nurses in social care

-Recognising the responsibilities and contribution of registered nurses
+Guide: Registered Nurses - recognising the responsibilities and contribution of registered nurses within social care

 The statement underlines the huge importance nurses place on getting to really know the people in their care and their families.
 This relationship-based approach means they can gain a deep understanding of an individual’s personal needs, wants and way of communicating so the nurses can offer genuinely person-centred care and support.